Updates

 - A detailed timeline with anticipated completion dates for the project.

 - A detailed budget and explanation of how the funding and technical assistance provided by CZM and other project partners will ensure success of the project.
-Applicants are encouraged to match at least 25% of the total project cost with in-kind services and/or cash, but it is not required.
+Applicants must provide 10% of the grant request with in-kind services and/or cash.
+Exceptions to the match requirement may apply to Tribal governments and designated rural and small towns.

 - The name of a qualified individual who will serve as the local project manager and point of contact, along with resumes for the local project manager and other staff who will work on the project.